 These are bad arguments.
 Consider first the argument that the hereditaries are unrepresentative because they do not ‘look like’ ‘modern Britain’.
 The Times seem to mean that modern Britain is less white, less old, less Etonian, and less male than them.
 However, to ‘represent’ people in parliament is not to look like them; it is to articulate their views and attitudes in the public sphere, and to defend their interests, alongside the national interest; ideally, is to do so better than the average man could do.
 Representation is not identity: the average uneducated person would do a bad job of representing himself in parliament.
 So would the average young and inexperienced person.
 Hence a wise, well-educated old man may be a better representative of the young and uneducated, than the young and uneducated themselves.
 If there are people in parliament with long experience of life and a first-rate education, then that is a good thing—and an increasingly rare one.
 Indeed, the revising chambers of many other countries’ legislatures are called ‘senates’, and ‘senate’ derives from the Latin senex, ‘old man’.

-Besides, the Times’ logic is poor here; if they want to claim that representation of ‘modern Britain’–meaning all its people–is important, then they need to make their case more clearly.
-For if representation so defined is important, then one could argue that parliament is defective because it contains too few idiots, too few madmen, and too few jailbirds.
+Besides, the Times’ logic is poor here; if they want to claim that ‘representation’ of ‘modern Britain’–meaning all its people–is important, then they need to make their case more clearly.
+For if, as it seems, the Times wants to define representation as identity, and then to claim that the representation of modern Britons is important, then that implies that parliament is defective not least because it contains too few idiots, too few madmen, and too few jailbirds.
 (But–remembering the life peers and the Commons–I sense that is not the best example).